samuelbagin1/sem1-python/README.md

 # sem1-python

-Code from semester 1 in python, Ludo game included
+The code from semester 1, the content is mainly in python.
+Contains scripts from seminars and a project game Ludo. adad